 captures are made.
 Existing captures are overwritten without warning.
 For reasons of file size

-the captures are stored in the sdcard/
+the captures are stored in the sdcard/ folder if that exists, otherwise they are

 stored in the top folder.